 A variety of Bakelite items made to appeal to children were made during the 1930s.
 These included napkin rings and pencil sharpeners depicting Popeye and Mickey Mouse along with other Disney and King Features characters.

-The key to top value with these is having clean decals that are still complete.
-They appeal to both collectors of cartoon memorabilia as well as plastics enthusiasts.Continue to 8 of 13 below.
+The key to a top value with these is having clean decals that are still complete.
+They appeal to both collectors of cartoon memorabilia as well as plastics enthusiasts.Continue to 7 of 12 below.

 Many utilitarian objects that needed to be durable for everyday use were made of true Bakelite, which was dark in color (as opposed to the more colorful substance known as Catalin).
 Telephones were among these items along with industrial components, handles for cabinets, toaster handles and the like.